tgoelles/Python_docker/README.md

 * contains handy tools such as imagemagick, hunspell, wget and more
 * contains libreoffice to convert office documents inside the container
 * using zsh as default shell with powerlevel10k

+## Developer Notes

+* tag and push the version
+* github action builds the image and pushes it to the registry